joelewis/readmelater/README.md

 6. `npm install` to install client project's dependencies
 7. `yarn build` to build client files and push into ../public folder
 6. `cd .. && node index.js` to run the server or use your favourite process manager for production
+7. The reminder emails use AWS SES service in production.
+You might want to override it with your own service/implementation.
+Look at `mail()` function from `utils.js`.
+If you do intend to use AWS SES, sign up for an AWS account and manage your API keys as suggested by AWS - either by dropping your keys in .env file or creating ~/.aws/credentials file with keys.